docker/docs/registry/compatibility.md

 Historically, the registry has supported a [single manifest type](./spec/manifest-v2-1.md) known as _Schema 1_.

-With the move toward multiple architecture images the distribution project introduced two new manifest types: Schema 2 manifests and manifest lists.
-Registry 2.3 supports all three manifest types and to be compatible with older Docker engines sometimes performs an on-the-fly transformation of a manifest before serving the JSON in the response.
+With the move toward multiple architecture images, the distribution project introduced two new manifest types: Schema 2 manifests and manifest lists.
+Registry 2.3 supports all three manifest types and sometimes performs an on-the-fly transformation of a manifest before serving the JSON in the response, to preserve compatibility with older versions of Docker Engine..

 This conversion has some implications for pulling manifests by digest and this document enumerates these implications.